dPhish/Documentation/modules/platform/stores.md

 - Includes the latest available senders used for sending `phishing campaigns`, `announcement campaigns` or `adversary emulation`.
 - Additionally, these senders can also be utilized in `post-campaign services` such as `send email`.
 The sender will be used to send the template chosen, triggered after meeting specific `conditions` (e.g., `link_opened`, `credentials_saved`).
-- **How to synchronize Pages**: Click `Sync All Senders` button.
+- **How to synchronize Senders**: Click `Sync All Senders` button.
 This will import all the senders from the store into the tenant without affecting the existing ones.

     ![Platform-Phish stores sync senders button!](../../assets/platform/stores/sync_sender_button.png "Platform-Phish stores sync senders button")